BY-LAWS OF AMERICAN ASSOCIATION OF PHYSICISTS IN MEDICINE

 Section 1.
 Requirements and Application

-Requirements for membership are set forth in Article FIFTH of the Articles of Incorporation, the By-Laws and the Rules.
-Requirements for Fellowship and Affiliation are set forth in the By-Laws and Rules.
-Applications for all categories of membership and affiliation shall be in a form authorized by the Board.
-The method of review and election to membership and affiliation shall be specified in the Rules.
-Applications for Membership and Associate Membership shall have two letters of support from Members or Emeritus Members in good standing who shall have personal knowledge of the applicant.
-Applications for Corresponding Membership shall have two letters of support from Members, Emeritus Members or Corresponding members in good standing who shall have personal knowledge of the applicant.
-For Membership and Corresponding Membership the supporting statements shall attest that the individual is engaged in professional, research, or academic activity related to applications of physics in medicine and biology.
+Requirements for membership are set forth in Article FIFTH of the Articles of Incorporation, these bylaws and the Rules.
+Requirements for Fellowship are set forth in these bylaws and Rules.
+Applications for all classes of membership shall be in a form authorized by the Board.
+The method of review and election to membership shall be specified in the Rules.
+Applications for Full Membership shall have one letter of support from a Full Member in good standing who shall have personal knowledge of the applicant.
+For Full Membership the supporting statements shall attest that the individual is engaged in professional, research, or academic activity related to applications of physics in medicine and biology.
 Academic degrees used to qualify for membership must be from a college, university or program accredited by one of the organizations recognized by the Council for Higher Education Accreditation (or its successors), or an equivalent foreign degree.
 Exceptions will be considered on a case-by-case basis.
 Applicants will be informed of the type of membership offered and acceptance of the membership will be within the time prescribed by the Rules or the application will be considered withdrawn.

 Section 3.
 Change of Class of Membership